 When taking action the Council will follow its Housing Enforcement Policy.
 In most cases work will be requested informally.
 If the landlord does not take timely action then a formal enforcement notice is likely to be served.
 We will charge for serving a formal notice and failure to comply is an offence, liable to a fine or prosecution.

 More information is available in the HHSRS Landlords Guide.

 Smoke and carbon monoxide alarms

-Under the smoke and carbon monoxide alarm regulations, at least one working smoke alarm must be fitted on each storey of a rented property and, a carbon monoxide alarm must be fitted in every room containing a solid fuel burning appliance (e.g. coal fire, wood burner).
+Under the smoke and carbon monoxide alarm regulations, at least one working smoke alarm must be fitted on each storey of a rented property and, a carbon monoxide alarm must be fitted in every room containing a fixed combustion appliance.

-More information on the smoke and carbon monoxide alarm is available from the Government's Q&A page.
+More information on the smoke and carbon monoxide alarm regulations is available in the Government's guidance for landlords and tenants.

 These requirements are the minimum, and further fire precautions may be required where a hazard is found or where the property is occupied as an HMO.
 Where a hazard is assessed then the Private Sector Housing team will require fire precautions in line with the National Housing Fire Safety Guidance.
 More information on hazards (assessed under the HHSRS) is given above.